Panoply netCDF, HDF and GRIB Data Viewer

 • Export lon-lat map plots in KMZ format.

-• Export animations as AVI or MOV video or as a collection of invididual frame images.
+• Export animations as MP4 video or as a collection of invididual frame images.

-Panoply requires that your computer have a Java SE 6 runtime environment, or better, installed.
+Panoply requires that your computer have Java 11 (or later version) installed.

 Documentation and Credits